ivu-u/WFC_Alg/README.md

 # WFC_Alg
 ## **Purpose:**
+Made January-March 2022.
 The purpose of this project was to create a simple game that procedurally generated levels based off the wave function collapse algorithm.
 Levels will automatically place tiles, rippling out, that further constrain and collapse neighboring tile possibilities.

 ## **Controls:**
 - Movement: WASD/Arrow Keys